Jaiveer Shergill

-Jaiveer Shergill (born 28 June 1983) is a practicing lawyer in the Supreme Court of India and a politician.
-He is the National Spokesperson of the Bharatiya Janata Party since December 2022.
+Jaiveer Shergill (born 28 June 1983) is a practising lawyer in the Supreme Court of India and a politician.
+Since December 2022, Shergill has been the national spokesperson of the Bharatiya Janata Party.
+Before that, he was in the same position in Congress.

+A graduate in law from UC Berkeley School of Law, Shergill has been writing regularly on national and international socio-political issues, and represented India as one of the 25 Munich Young Leaders at the Munich Security Conference in 2018.

-He was a member and Spokesperson of the Indian National Congress before quitting the party in August 2022.
+Earlier, Shergill started his political career with the Indian National Congress in 2012, and became one of its youngest spokesperson before quitting the party in August 2022.

 Education and personal life

-Jaiveer was born in Jalandhar, in Punjab state, to Rajeshwar Singh Shergill, a lawyer who specializes in cases relating to money laundering, and his wife Karamjeet Shergill.
-He studied at St. Jospeph's Boys School, Jalandhar, and APJ School, Jalandhar.
-He then enrolled in the West Bengal National University of Juridical Sciences (Kolkata), graduating in 2006 with a bachelor's degree in law.
+Jaiveer was born in Jalandhar, Punjab, to Rajeshwar Singh Shergill and Karamjeet Shergill.
+His father has been a prominent lawyer who specialises in cases relating to money laundering.
+Shergill did his schooling in Punjab, studying at St. Joseph's Boys School, Jalandhar, and APJ School, Jalandhar.

+Coming from a lawyer family, Shergill enrolled to study law at the West Bengal National University of Juridical Sciences (Kolkata), graduating in 2006 with a bachelor's degree in law.
 During his stint at the law school, Jaiveer participated in various extra-curricular activities, and was elected President of the Student Union.
-After practicing law for a few years in Delhi, Jaiveer went to the UC Berkeley School of Law, University of California, United States, and took a master's degree in Law.
+After practicing law for a few years in Delhi, Jaiveer went to the UC Berkeley School of Law, University of California, United States, and did a master's degree in law.

 Legal career

-In 2006, after graduating from law school, Jaiveer enrolled in the Delhi Bar and began his career as a law associate with "Economic Laws Practice," a reputed law firm specializing in tax and commercial cases.
-In 2008, Jaiveer was accepted into the Chambers of Abhishek Singhvi, who is Senior Advocate, a Rajya Sabha MP, and a spokesman of the Indian National Congress party.
-As a practicing advocate at the Supreme Court of India, Jaiveer has been involved in various high-profile cases.
+In 2006, after graduating from law school, Jaiveer enrolled in the Delhi Bar and began his career as a law associate with "Economic Laws Practice," a reputed law firm specialising in tax and commercial cases.
+In 2008, Jaiveer was accepted into the Chambers of Abhishek Singhvi, who is a Senior Advocate, a Rajya Sabha MP, and a spokesman of the Indian National Congress party.

+As a practising advocate at the Supreme Court of India, Jaiveer has been involved in various high-profile cases.
 He has been on the panel of lawyers representing Vodafone India in its celebrated case against the Income Tax department, (highest tax liability of US$2.2 billion), where the company refused to pay a tax demand of Rs.
 2000 crore (US$330 million), insisting that the transaction of shares in an overseas tax haven, (Mauritius), had the effect of transferring (i.e. selling) all its assets in India from one party to another, with absolutely no tax liability in India on the sale, whether of sales tax or capital gains tax or any other tax.